 To get around this issue and enhance my return on investment, I like to divide emergency funds into two main categories:

 - Your short-term emergency fund is your go-to place when you have an immediate emergency.
-It should be in an accessible account, which will probably bear little interest.
+It should be in an accessible account, which will probably bear little interest (However, UFB Direct savings account earns up to 2.45%).
 The most important consideration is accessibility.
 You’ll want a debit card attached to this account and check-writing privileges as well.
 The purpose of your short-term emergency fund is for smaller emergencies, such as car repairs or replacing a major appliance that has broken.
 It can also be used as a bridge to get you through the few days until you can access your long-term emergency funds in case of a more extreme situation.

 - A long-term emergency fund allows you to save for large-scale emergencies, such as job loss or a major natural disaster like an earthquake or fire, and earn a slightly higher level of interest.
 Accessibility is still important here, but it’s okay to choose investments that take a few days to liquidate – as long as you have a short-term emergency fund to cover you in the interim.